prakashr3/IntegrationHub/DeloitteCustomerAPI/README.md

 * **Data Params**

    **POST Request:**
-      The request message should not have a customer ID, as Customer ID is a system generated unique identifier and will be given by Deloitte    customer system after successful addition and validation.
+      The request message should not have a customer ID, as Customer ID is a system generated unique identifier and will be given by Deloitte    customers management system after successful addition and data verification.

   ![alt text](https://github.com/prakashr3/IntegrationHub/blob/master/DeloitteCustomerAPI/Images/POST_Request.png)